SmarterApp/RDW_Ingest/README.md

 GET /exams/imports/:id   should return an import request payload GET /exams/imports?batch=<batch>&status=<status>  should return a list of imports matching criteria
 ```
-You will need valid credentials and connectivity to our SSO OAuth2 server.

 After cycling through some builds you will end up with a number of dangling images, e.g.:
 ```bash